josmar-crwdstffng/angular/aio/content/guide/testing-services.md

 When a service has a dependent service, DI finds or creates that dependent service.
 And if that dependent service has its own dependencies, DI finds-or-creates them as well.

-As service *consumer*, you don't worry about any of this.
+As service *consumer*, you do not worry about any of this.
-You don't worry about the order of constructor arguments or how they're created.
+You do not worry about the order of constructor arguments or how they are created.

 As a service *tester*, you must at least think about the first level of service dependencies but you *can* let Angular DI do the service creation and deal with constructor argument order when you use the `TestBed` testing utility to provide and create services.